Marella Dream Cruise Ship Review

 Embarkation on the Marella Dream Cruise Ship

 Our cruise was in July 2017 and we flew with Thomson Air from Cardiff.
 The journey was straight forward and we landed in Corfu.
-The coach took us straight from the airport, to the cruise terminal then to the Thomson Dream Cruise Ship.
+The coach took us straight from the airport, to the cruise terminal then to the Marella Dream Cruise Ship.
 No problems were encountered and we were soon on the ship.

 The first place we wanted to explore was our cabin so we headed for deck 5.